Selwonk

 —University Recruiting Manager, Industrial Goods

 • “It didn’t feel like a generic leadership framework.
-It was tailored to my role in campus recruiting and my specific goals, and it helped put language to the kind of leader I want to become.
+It was tailored to my role in campus recruiting and my specific goals, and it helped put language to the kind of leader I wanted to become.
 Then it broke that down into clear, concrete steps I could actually take.
 The depth and structure made it feel uniquely thoughtful and practical.”

 —Senior Manager of Campus Recruiting, Investment Firm